lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the LIP.-->
-A entry function to allow any contract to be able to receive any arbitrary information.
+A entry function to allow a contract to be able to receive any arbitrary information.

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->